Oven-Fried Buttermilk-Mustard Chicken Thighs with Panko

 - 1 tbsp honey

-Prepare the baking sheet by layering a rimmed baking sheet with foil and placing two wire racks on the prepared baking sheet.
-Side Note: This will allow the chicken to “air bake” so you don’t have to flip the meat over while cooking.
+Prepare the rimmed baking sheet by layering it with foil or parchment, and placing a wire rack(s) on it.
+Side Note: This will allow the chicken to “air bake” so you don’t have to flip while cooking.

-Prepare the panko by combining the panko and parmesan cheese on a large plate and mix well.
+Prepare the panko by combining the panko crumbs and parmesan cheese on a large plate, season with sea salt & freshly cracked black pepper to taste, and mix well.

-Dredge both sides of each chicken thigh into the panko mixture then place the chicken thighs on top of the wire racks.
+Dredge both sides of each chicken thigh in the panko mixture, then place them on top of the wire rack(s).

-Place the entire baking sheet into the refrigerator for 30 minutes.
-Side Note: This step helps keep the panko on the chicken so don’t skip it!
+Place the entire baking sheet in the refrigerator for 30 minutes.
+Side Note: This step helps keep the panko on the chicken, so don’t skip it!

-Bake the chicken by placing the chicken and baking sheet in the oven and bake them for 30-35 minutes or until the chicken is cooked through, and the juices run clear.
+Bake the chicken by placing it and the baking sheet in the oven for 30-35 minutes, or until cooked through, and the juices run clear.

 Equipment